 - Navigate to https://online.cameyo.com/servers and make sure you are logged in with the same credentials you activated the server with.

 - Check that your new server is listed:

-- Navigate to https://online.cameyo.com/public and play any application from the list.
+- Click on this server and connect to it using the wizard.
 The resulting URL should display your newly-activated server's address:

 - On your server, open the Event Viewer (eventvwr.msc)